 How Nyiam, Mukoro, et al escaped

-In an interview with Guardian 20 years ago, in the year 2000, Nyiam described their escape as a mystery.
-He said it was some people who lived around the newly constructed third mainland bridge that helped them in a ferry across the water.
+In an interview with The Guardian 20 years ago, in the year 2000, Nyiam described their escape as a mystery.
+He said it was some people who lived around the newly constructed Third Mainland Bridge that helped them in a ferry across the water.

-The civilian-businessman who was also alleged to be a key co-factor in the coup, Great Ogboru also escaped to Europe, as also Echendu to the United States.
+The civilian businessman who was also alleged to be a key co-factor in the Gideon Orkar coup, Great Ogboru also escaped to Europe, as also Echendu to the United States.

 As a result of their escape, security agents detained and hounded those the families of the rebels who escaped.